 Healthcare burnout is like the poisoned apple of the healthcare industry.
 It seeps into your personal and professional life and leaves you feeling mentally, emotionally, and physically depleted.
 According to Healthline, burnout is a state of “mental and physical exhaustion that can zap the joy out of your career, friendships, and family interactions.”

-As the backbone of the healthcare industry, why are some of our most-talented healthcare professionals experiencing burnout?
+As the backbone of the healthcare system, why are some of our most-talented healthcare professionals experiencing burnout and emotional exhaustion?

-Since it’s common for many healthcare travelers and perm staff to work 10 to 13-hour-long shifts, long workdays/nights play a role in healthcare burnout.
+Since it’s common for many traveling healthcare workers and perm staff to work 10 to 13-hour-long shifts, long workdays/nights play a role in burnout.
 After a while, the negative effects of these long shifts have an enormous impact on worker motivation.

 Another stressor of the job are the emotional challenges that come with it.
 It can be exhausting to care for a multitude of patients, to stay positive in front of them and their families, plus to cope with patient loss, and then some.
 All these emotional challenges can lead to a lack of motivation and job satisfaction that eventually turns into total burnout.